-- Foundational proofs are widely perceived as extremely hard and tedious to construct, partly because existing efforts [5, 9, 1, 6, 2, 21] on FPCC have all adopted the semantic approach (which requires building sophisticated models from first principles).
-We show that this perception is not true: with a syntactic approach, constructing foundational proofs is much simpler and more straightforward. - As far as we know, our work is the first comprehensive study on how to use the syntactic approach to generate FPCC.
-The idea that attaching the soundness proof (for the underlying type system) can reduce the trusted base is not new [16, 3], however, none of the existing work has shown how to use the syntactic proof to build the foundational proof.
-In addition, we show in Sections 3 and 4 that naïvely combining existing typed assembly languages (TAL) [14, 13, 26] with their soundness proofs do not necessarily produce valid FPCC.
+- As far as we know, our work is the first comprehensive study on how to use a syntactic approach to generate FPCC.
+The idea that attaching the soundness proof (for the underlying type system) can reduce the trusted base is not new [17, 3]; however, none of the existing work has shown how to use the syntactic proof to build the foundational proof.
+In addition, we show in Sections 3 and 4 that naïvely combining existing typed assembly languages (TAL) [15, 14, 27] with their soundness proofs do not necessarily produce valid FPCC.
 To make the syntactic approach work, we need to ensure that a close correspondence can be established between the TAL and the underlying FPCC machine.
-This involves developing a type-system for TAL which is not only sound but which also enforces the invariants needed for the FPCC safety proofs. - The relationship between TAL [14] and PCC [17] has never been made precise even though the two are considered as related approaches for certifying low-level code.
-In Section 5 we show how to translate each well-typed program in a non-trivial TAL into FPCC.
-The translation is interesting because it not only shows the connection between the two but also gives new insights on how to turn the expressive invariants in PCC into rich typing constructs in TAL. - We show that the syntactic approach to FPCC can support recursive types, mutable fields, and first-class code pointers without using complex constructions required by the semantic approaches.
-With our recent results on certified binaries [20] and inductive definitions of quantified types [23], the syntactic approach offers a more scalable alternative for compiling high-level richly typed programs into FPCC. - Finally, independent of our results on FPCC, the typed assembly language presented in Section 4 is interesting for its own sake.
+This involves developing a type-system for TAL that not only is sound but also enforces the invariants needed for the FPCC safety proofs. - The relationship between TAL [15] and PCC [18] has never been made precise, even though the two are considered as related approaches for certifying low-level code.
+In Section 5 we show how to translate each well-typed program in a nontrivial TAL into FPCC.
+The translation is interesting because it not only shows the connection between the two but also gives new insights into the possibility of linking the expressive invariants in PCC to rich typing constructs in TAL. - Independent of our results on FPCC, the typed assembly language presented in Section 4 is interesting on its own.
 Here our main contribution is a simple technique for type-checking memory allocation and for maintaining invariants about the allocation state.
+Along with this, we have produced a fully formalized proof of soundness for the type system of the language.

-In the rest of this article, we first give a formal definition of FPCC (following [3]) in Section 2 and present an overview of the requirements for constructing foundational proofs in Section 3.
+In the rest of this artcile, we first give a formal definition of FPCC (following [3]) in Section 2 and present an overview of the requirements for constructing foundational proofs in Section 3.
 We then formally define our sample typed assembly language (called FTAL) in Section 4.
-In Section 5 and 6 we give the detailed translation from FTAL programs into FPCC and show how to turn FTAL typing derivations and the (syntactic) soundness proof of FTAL into foundational proofs.
-Finally we compare our approach with the semantic approach, present other related work, and conclude.
+In Sections 5 and 6 we give the detailed translation from FTAL programs into FPCC and show how to turn FTAL typing derivations and the (syntactic) soundness proof of FTAL into foundational proofs.
+We thus have a prototype compilation framework, which starts with a typed assembly language program and compiles it into an FPCC package, consisting of an initial raw machine state and a proof of safety.
+In Sections 7-9, respectively, we compare our approach with the semantic approach, present other related work, and conclude.